 Momo’s plan that sustains the middle part of the film is ‘To prevent the yokai from stealing the village vegetables’.
 This all changes when Ikuko has her asthma attack — now the plan is dire and simple — Momo must get medical help during a terrible storm in order to save her mother’s life, otherwise she’ll be left an orphan.

-The battle phase of A Letter To Momo reminds me of the one in Hud, but only in one sense: A physical tousle is followed by a war of words.
+The big struggle phase of A Letter To Momo reminds me of the one in Hud, but only in one sense: A physical tousle is followed by a war of words.
 These lead into a ‘life or death’ struggle.
 In Hud, Hud tries to rape Alma.
 In A Letter To Momo, Momo’s mother almost dies of asthma.

 By the way, my asthmatic husband says the depiction of asthma in this film is better than in most, though asthma attacks don’t tend to be accompanied by coughing.
 This massive asthma attack is foreshadowed by two events: